-Both Li and Chen are ordinary citizens, and they came to the US because they represent the Democratic Party.
-Not only were they invited to make a speech in a high-level political forum, but they were also received by Vice President Joe Biden.
+Both Li and Chen are ordinary citizens, and they came to the U.S. because they represent the Democratic Party.
+Not only were they invited to make a speech in a high-level political forum, but they were also received by then Vice President Joe Biden.

 Biden understands Hong Kong’s one country, two systems under China.
 He extended support to the Hong Kong people’s democratic aspirations.
-Hong Kong’s democrats are greatly encouraged.
+At the time, Hong Kong’s democrats were greatly encouraged.

-In fact, Hong Kong democrats fighting for their election rights is the same as Taiwan’s students occupying the Taiwan Legislative building, standing against the controversial China trade agreement Taiwan’s President Ma Ying-jeou wants to quickly push through.
-People in Hong Kong are fighting against the Chinese Communist Party’s (CCP) control behind Leung Chun-ying; Taiwanese students oppose losing control to the CCP, with which Ma signed the agreement.
+In fact, Hong Kong democrats who fought for their election rights were similar to Taiwanese students who occupied the Taiwan Legislative building, and who stood against the controversial China trade agreement pushed through by then President Ma Ying-jeou.
+Students in Hong Kong and Taiwan both fought against the Chinese Communist Party’s (CCP) control.

 Taiwan and China signed a “cross-strait economic cooperation framework agreement” (ECFA) that is more than adequate for both sides.
 However, Ma insisted on having the cross-strait economic and services agreement include up to 80 different industries, such as banking, publishing, and hospitals to small mom-and pop shops like barbers and markets, in direct competition with local businesses in Taiwan.

 When Taiwanese students vacated their 24-day occupation of the Legislature building, both supporters and opponents were cheering.
 The result of their protests raised concern about the trade accord, which was forced to the legislative floor without proper due process.
 The new Democratic Progressive Party government has yet to obtain ratification on a bill supervising cross-strait talks and agreements.